1000ship/BOJ2File/README.md

 - selenium

 ## You should set these things
-- Make sure 'chromedriver' version is equal with your chrome version.
+- Make sure 'driver/chromedriver' version is equal with your chrome version.
+And OS also.
 - Create 'me.key' text file on root folder.
 And put your BOJ ID in first line and PW in second line.

 > If you do these upper things, just run 'main.py'